yanyi9696/pokemon-showdown/config/CUSTOM-RULES.md

 More specific always trumps less specific:

-`- all pokemon, + Uber, - Giratina, + Giratina-Altered` - allow only Ubers other than Giratina-Origin
+`- all Pokemon, + Uber, - Giratina, + Giratina-Altered` - allow only Ubers other than Giratina-Origin

-`- all pokemon, + Giratina-Altered, - Giratina, + Uber` - allow only Ubers other than Giratina-Origin

 `- Nonexistent, + Necturna` - don't allow anything from outside the game, except the CAP Necturna

-Except `all pokemon`, which removes all bans/unbans of pokemon before it:

-`- all pokemon, + Pikachu, + Raichu` - allow Pikachu and Raichu

-`+ Pikachu, - all pokemon, + Raichu` - allow only Raichu

-(Note that `all pokemon` does not affect obtainability rules. `+ all pokemon` will not allow CAPs or anything like that.)

 For equally specific rules, the last rule wins: